de-centralized-systems/sssmp/docs/Specification.md

 ### Notation and Symbols

-The following tables provides an overview of the used notation in the reminder of this document.
+The following table provides an overview of the used notation in the remainder of this document.

 | Symbol                  | Description                                                                                                                                                                                                   |
 | ----------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |